-Mr. Lewis, the most influential postwar historian of Islam and the Middle East., served in the British Army in the Royal Armoured Corps and Intelligence Corps and observed;
+Mr. Lewis, one of the most influential postwar historian of Islam and the Middle East., served in the British Army in the Royal Armoured Corps and Intelligence Corps and observed;

 "I had no doubt we would triumph.
 I don't have that confidence now."

 I spent the day at the Hudson Institute Symposium "THE UN AND BEYOND: UNITED DEMOCRATIC NATIONS", listening to some of the best minds explore, debate, recount, and deservedly excoriate the history of UN failures.
 A small but select group attended to hear what Ayaan Hirsi Ali, Anne Bayefsky (bless her soul, the architect behind this symposium), Walid Phares, Michael Krauss, Natan Sharansky, John Bolton, Bill Bennett, Claudia Rosett, Jed Babbin, Bernard Lewis and esteemed players on the world stage speak to the future of America's involvement and considerable financial support of the UN.

 Looking around I saw the concerned faces of Monica Crowley, Georgette Mosbacher, Larry Kadish, Cliff Kincaid, Joseph Farah, Norman Podhoretz and his lovely wife, Midge Decter.
 What a waste of brilliant thought.